 Finding the Right Child Care

-Here are some tips to keep in mind when searching for a child care provider:
+Here are some helpful tips to keep in mind when searching for child care:

 Ask questions.
-Don’t be afraid to ask about things like meals and snacks, naptime, if and how children are disciplined, and what activities are provided to keep child development on track.
-Review the child care agency’s report card, which is prominently placed where parents can see them within all state licensed child care agencies along with the agency’s
+Don’t be afraid to ask about things like meals, nap time, teacher-child ratios, how positive guidance techniques are used, and does the agency use a curriculum.
+Review the child care agency’s report card, and license which is prominently placed where parents can see them within all state licensed child care agencies.

 Make Drop-In Visits Often.
-Once a child is enrolled in an agency, visit often.
+Once a child is enrolled in an agency, make frequent visits.
 Parents should be encouraged to visit, even if it is an unannounced visit.
 Maintaining an open partnership with a child care provider will ensure the child is receiving care that meets the family’s expectations, as well as the child’s developmental needs.